 Most of our employees will come on board when we have a store in place; we may have a few paid positions before that, so watch our email and social media accounts for openings.
 We are committed to paying fair wages and benefits and bringing great jobs to our community.
+The extent of the benefits we offer will depend on what is financially feasible for the Co-op while still meeting the needs of our employees.
 Our goal is to provide a real living wage to our full and part time employees, and to hire people who are excited about a career in food and serving our community.
 This will be more than just your average retail job.

 What will be your purchasing guidelines?

-The Board of Directors, in collaboration with a robust group of volunteers, has created a set of Purchasing Values that will guide everything Chicago Market puts on our shelves.
+The Board of Directors, in collaboration with a robust group of volunteers, farmers and food producers, has created a set of Purchasing Values that will guide everything Chicago Market puts on our shelves.